Diminished Value Claims: How to Get Compensated After Your Car Loses Value

 How long do I have to file a diminished value claim after an accident?

-The statute of limitations for diminished value claims varies by state, ranging from as little as one year in Louisiana to as many as ten years in Rhode Island, with most states falling in the two to four year range.
+The statute of limitations for diminished value claims varies by state, ranging from as little as one year in Louisiana to as many as ten years in Rhode Island, with most states falling in the two-to-three-year range.
 That said, you should file as soon as possible after your vehicle is repaired.
 Insurance companies become suspicious of claims filed months after repairs, and your vehicle continues to depreciate over time, which can reduce your recoverable amount.
 Most successful claims are filed within 30–90 days of completing repairs.

 Will filing a diminished value claim increase my insurance rates?

 Filing a third-party diminished value claim against the at-fault driver's insurance will not increase your rates because you're claiming against someone else's policy.
 However, filing a first-party claim through your own insurer's UM/UIM coverage may impact your premiums similar to filing any claim with your carrier.
 This is one reason third-party claims are generally more advantageous—you can recover compensation without risking rate increases or affecting your claims history.
+You can also explore how car insurance claim settlements work to understand the full cost picture.

 Are electric vehicles harder to file diminished value claims for?